 • Collection staff/drivers should be issued with gloves that are either washable or disposable and instructed to wear them whilst at work.
 This will provide first line protection against chance infection from contaminated surfaces at customer sites and on laundry bags.
 Eating and drinking whilst on collection duties should not be permitted.

-• Wash programmes should be overhauled and re-designed where necessary (in conjunction with chemicals suppliers) to assure disinfection, either by implied thermal means or chemically.
+• Wash programmes should be overhauled and re-designed where necessary (in conjunction with chemicals suppliers) to assure disinfection from both bacteria and viruses (including Covid-19), either by implied thermal means or thermo-chemically.
 Chemicals suppliers will generally have much more information than is generally available, from their initial research and proving trials when they formulated and certified their processes.
 For the avoidance of doubt, disinfection must be achieved in the wash process, with no reliance on the heat in downstream finishing operations, because despite the apparent high temperatures in finishing, these have been shown not to be effective in achieving disinfection.
-In some early work by LTC, 22 minutes in a tunnel finisher at a temperature of 150C still allowed enough bugs to germinate in the seams of a workwear garment to create a foul stench on the clean garment within three days.
+(In some early work by LTC, 22 minutes in a tunnel finisher at a temperature of 150C still allowed enough bugs to germinate in the seams of a workwear garment to create a foul stench on the clean garment within three days.)

-• Staff should wear protective coveralls and these should be laundered frequently and not be taken home.
+• Staff should wear a protective coverall and this should be laundered frequently and not be taken home.

-In the less likely event of a more widespread epicentre of the epidemic developing in a country, with cases numbering in the thousands, then more is needed.
+In the less likely event of a more widespread epicentre of the epidemic developing in a country, with cases numbering in the tens of thousands, then more will be needed.
 The precautions already listed should have already been instituted and it is recommended that the effectiveness of these be cross-checked using the laboratory facilities of chemicals suppliers, microbial specialists and local technical service companies.
-It is expected that a rapid test for COVID-19 will quickly become much more widely available, which will help matters considerably.
-Laundries may then wish to obtain copies of the certification for the processes they are using, providing assurance that it is sufficiently effective against COVID-19 and so discharging their duty of care.
+It is expected that a rapid test for Covid-19 will quickly become much more widely available, which will help matters considerably.
+Laundries may then wish to obtain copies of the certification for the processes they are using, providing assurance that it is sufficiently effective against Covid-19 and so discharging their duty of care.

 If the laundry and textile rental sector responds swiftly and expertly to the advice in this article then the likelihood is that the virus will be brought quickly under control, with very few new centres of significant infection.
 However, it is not going to disappear in the short term and the worst risks to the sector are only going to be realised if laundries do nothing to address them.